Grayscale adds a ‘cool $300M’ in a day and $1B this week By Cointelegraph - Up News Info

 Grayscale adds a ‘cool $300M’ in a day and $1B this week

 According to an update posted to Grayscale’s Twitter account on Oct.
-22, the investment firm currently has $7.3 billion in assets under management (AUM).
+22, the investment firm currently has $7.3 billion in assets under management.
 That’s a billion-dollar increase on the $6.3 billion AUM Grayscale reported on Oct.
-15. Each report is delayed by 24 hours so it refers to the previous day’s figure.
+15. Each report is delayed by 24 hours, so it refers to the previous day’s figure.

 Continue Reading on Coin Telegraph